nikzayn/parking-lot-application/README.md

 ## Features

 - Built on TypeScript
-- Integrated with liniting using ESLint
+- Integrated with linting using ESLint
 - Code formatting with Prettier
 - Strict check on Code Quality
 - Enforced code formating on commit